-One of the primary issues CueWorld has identified is the difficulty of rating teams on a ladder from different regions where the strength of those regions can be wildly different.
-A further problem of this is that it too easily distorts handicaps with average players in easy zones getting unfairly pushed up and over-handicapped and average players in strong zones getting unfairly pushed down and under-handicapped.
-Our system of grading is universal.
-If you are a B grader in one region, you are a B grader in all regions.
+One of the primary issues Diamond League has identified is the difficulty of rating teams on a ladder from different regions where the strength of those regions can be wildly different.
+The Fargo Rating system of grading is universal.
+If you are a 499 Fargo Rate in one region, you are a 499 Fargo Rate in all regions.
 Therefore, each region scores points fairly towards the grand ladder.

 No more artificial bonuses for smashing a weaker team that gives up.
 No more minimal points gained for beating the best side in your zone in the tightest match.
 Our system is intrinsically fair for scoring across regions of differing strengths.
 Because the teams are fairly graded, the Grand Ladder is a fair indicator of how your team has performed among all the teams in the league.
-The Grand Ladder is used to determine which teams make it into the Las Vegas Showdown in conjunction with Qualifying Finals.
-Teams are fully seeded in the Las Vegas Showdown according to where they finish on the Grand Ladder.
-Note: The one thing that it is very difficult to control is the strength of each region.
-While ideally, all regions would be of equal strength, in practice this simply does not happen.
-You are always going to get stronger and weaker regions.
-The bottom line is that regardless of region, the static ladder scoring should produce a fair and even competition and a Grand Ladder where every win REALLY counts.
+The Grand Ladder is used to determine which teams make it into the final brackets for the respective prize funds versus other teams.
+Teams are fully seeded in the Finals according to where they finish on the Grand Ladder.
+Every win REALLY counts so don’t put the cue in the rack.

 PLAYER FEES & BCA SANCTIONING

-All players MUST be financial members of the BCA Pool League to be eligible to play at the BCA Nationals in Las Vegas each July.
+All players MUST be financial members of the BCAPL to be eligible to play at the BCA Nationals in Las Vegas each year.

 BCA POOL LEAGUE MEMBERSHIP FEE

-$20 per player will be paid to your Player Representative.
-No table fees.
+$25 per player will be paid to your Player Representative.

-A rescheduled match counts towards both regional and Grand Ladders and there are NO catch up matches past round 12 of the season.
+A rescheduled match counts towards both regional and Grand Ladders and there are NO catch up matches past round 24 of the season.
 Any team that suddenly forfeits 3 weeks in a row or 4 times across the season will be disqualified from the league, this will result in forfeiture of all fees, prizes and ladder points.
-For teams to enter into the Las Vegas Showdown, all forfeits must be fully paid for, no league fees, BCA membership fees, or League registration fees can be outstanding.
+For teams to enter into the Finals all forfeits must be fully paid for, no league fees, BCAPL membership fees, or League fees can be outstanding.

 Note: A forfeit will be automatically applied if a team cannot field a team of 3 players, by the commencement of the 3rd” round.
 Points will be deducted as per the rules covering late players.”